humdrum-tools/humdrum-documentation/tool/scramble/index.md

 output record is identical to some input record; only the order of the output records is changed.
 When the **-t** mode is selected, the order of data tokens within each record is randomized.
-In this mode, the order of the input records is preserved \-- however, data tokens between concurrent spines are randomly swapped.
+In this mode, the order of the input records is preserved &mdash; however, data tokens between concurrent spines are randomly swapped.
 The **-t** mode will also cause sub-tokens within multiple stops to be rearranged within the data token.
 However, if the **-m** option is concurrently invoked, then sub-tokens